wingdrgn/flutter/README.md

 For help getting started with Flutter development, view the [online documentation](https://docs.flutter.dev/), which offers tutorials, samples, guidance on mobile development, and a full API reference.

+//flutter is not a commannd or flutter connect fail: zshrc

+//flutter图片显示问题 在pubsepc.yaml加assets: [images/]